zzzprojects/sqlfiddle3/README.md

 - [Tool](http://sqlfiddle.com/)
 - [Sample Fiddle](http://sqlfiddle.com/#!9/a6c585/1)
-- You can also consult thousands of HAP questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/sqlfiddle)
+- You can also consult tons of questions on
+[Stack Overflow](https://stackoverflow.com/questions/tagged/sqlfiddle)

 ## Contribute